wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-09-26-integrating-doctrine-2-with-codeigniter-2.md

 Setting up Doctrine as a CodeIgniter library is fairly simple:

 1. Put the Doctrine directory into application/libraries (so that you have a application/libraries/Doctrine directory).
-2. Create the file application/libraries/Doctrine.php.
+2. Create the file `application/libraries/Doctrine.php`.
 This will be our Doctrine bootstrap as well as the library that CodeIgniter loads.
-3. Copy the following code into Doctrine.php:
+3. Copy the following code into `Doctrine.php`:

 ```php
 <?php